 The available gins were of such a variety that I needed help with my selection.
 The lady of the house recommended a Scottish one called Blackwoods (I wanted to have a strong juniper flavor) and it was spot on to my taste.

-Since the restaurant was fully booked we ordered still seated in front of the fireplace and got our table only about 21:15.
+Since the restaurant was fully booked we waited in front of the fireplace and got our table only about 21:15.
 No matter, I loved my small pot of mussels as a starter (and they were perfectly rinsed and free of sand unlike in Ghent) and the braised lamb shoulder.
-Well worth the wait for this excellent dinner and in relaxed atmosphere X and I stayed up for another G&T. Loved it that the service was pleasant until the last moment although we were the only guests left.
+Well worth the wait for this excellent dinner and in relaxed atmosphere X and I stayed up for another G&T. Loved it that the service was pleasant until the last moment although we were the only guests in the end.

-The next morning the sky looked overcast and grey from the bedroom window but when we left The Lovat Hotel after a really good full Scottish breakfast and cookies for the road, the sun was already making an appearance.
+The next morning the sky looked overcast and grey from the bedroom window but when we left The Lovat Hotel and Fort Augustus after a really good full Scottish breakfast and cookies for the road, the sun was already making an appearance.
 Yours, Pollybert